LONG ARTICLE! 35 – 45 minute read:

 Flip the blank back around so it sits flat on the racks, bottom-side up.
 Fine sand the entirety of your surfboard’s underside with 80-grit sandpaper by performing long, continuous strokes, as though you were patiently wiping down a glass window.
 The objective of this stage is to remove whatever is left of minor bumps and scratches – again, without re-shaping anything.

 Now switch your focus back to the rail to define how tucked you want it to be.
 Use either a Surform or a 60-grit sanding block to refine it to your liking, trying to keep both rails symmetrical and being careful not to damage your previous blending work.
-Pay attention to this step as it will have a major impact on the way the board performs – from its speed to its manoeuvrability and the potential it has to hold take-offs.
-At this stage, you might want to study some of your favourite boards to get a feel for the way in which the rail zeros out as it approaches the fins, how it transitions from the deck to the bottom, and how it softens at the nose.
+Pay attention to this step as it will have a major impact on the way the board performs – from its speed to its maneuverability and the potential it has to hold take-offs.

 Once you are happy with the bottom rail radius, grab a relatively worn 80-grit sanding screen and run it lightly along the rail so the entire rail line is blended together.
 Again, attention is of the essence in this stage as too much pressure on the sanding screen can change the shape of the rail.